 A. Yes, coverage would be denied under those circumstances.

 Q. Periodically someone contacts me directly to do a tour.
 No DMC or tour operator is involved, but I do the same guided tour that I would if I had been hired through a DMC.
 The group leader provides their own transportation and driver, and they pay all the bills at the venues they want to visit during the tour.
-Basically, this is a “step-on” situation, but no middle-man is involved.
+Basically, this is a “step-on” situation.
 Would this type of circumstance be covered if I purchase this policy?

 A. Yes, coverage would apply.